Winter Tips for Pets

 Contrary to what most pet parents think – that their pets never get cold because they have fur, they actually do!
 Dogs and cats get cold but some are more sensitive than others, especially those with thin and short coats, young pets, senior pets, and those with disabilities & illnesses.

-Now, you might notice that a dog with a heavy, thick coat does not want to come back inside.
-Breeds like Siberian Huskys, Alaskan Malamutes, Bernese Mountain Dogs, or Newfoundlands will likely want to be outside a little bit longer than dogs with short or thin coats.
+Now, you might notice that a dog with a heavy, thick coat does not want to come back inside and seem to love the cold.
+Breeds like Siberian Huskies, Alaskan Malamutes, Bernese Mountain Dogs, or Newfoundlands will likely want to be outside a little bit longer than dogs with short or thin coats.
 You can allow your dog with a thick, double coat to stay outside longer since they are built for that weather if they are enjoying their time outside.
 However, it is still best to bring them back inside after they have had a little break outside to prevent hypothermia in dogs or frostbite.
 Do not allow them to stay outside for hours at a time or overnight.

 Do Not Let Hypothermia and Frostbite 'Bite'